Bosch IoT Rollouts Documentation

 name==*CCU*

-Gives all targets which contain the term ‘CCU’ in their name.
+Gives all targets that contain the term ‘CCU’ in their name.

 name==*CCU* or description==*CCU*